 After determining what type of graph best represents your data, you can further enhance the visual display of information using the tools discussed in this section.
 These tools enable you to explore data interactively.

 Once you have achieved the desired results, you can then generate the MATLAB® code necessary to reproduce the graph you created interactively.
 See Save Figure to Reopen in MATLAB Later for more information.

 See the following sections for information on specific tools.

 You can also explore graphs visually with data brushing and linking:

 Data brushing lets you "paint" observations on a graph to select them for special treatment, such as

 Data linking connects graphs with the workspace variables they display, updating graphs when variables change

 Brushing and linking work together across plots.
 When multiple graphs or subplots display the same variables, linking the graphs and brushing any of them causes the same data to also highlight on other linked graphs.
 The highlighting also appears on the selected rows of data when the variables are opened in the Variable Editor.
-For details, see Marking Up Graphs with Data Brushing and Making Graphs Responsive with Data Linking in the Data Analysis documentation.
+For details, see Marking Up Graphs with Data Brushing and Making Graphs Responsive with Data Linking.

 You can perform numerical data analysis directly on graphs with basic curve fitting.